Chart Color Schemes

 Population growth drivers in Geelong West - Hamlyn Heights are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the area is forecasted to increase by 6,414 persons, a total increase of 28.4% over the 17-year period.
+By 2041, the area is projected to increase by 6,414 persons, reflecting a total increase of 28.4% over the 17-year period.

 Frequently Asked Questions - Population